xovox/RetroCRT/README.md

 # Footnotes

-I am not affiliated with Mike Chi & RetroTink.
+I am not affiliated with Mike Chi, RetroTink, pi2jamma, or anyone else.
+I'm doing this as a personal project.

 Shout out to [Vykran](https://github.com/Vykyan/retroTINK-setup) for the initial groundwork, though he seems to be PAL & I'm NTSC... which brought us to where we are now.